Q: What is Amazon Kinesis Data Streams?

 Yes, you can have multiple consumers using enhanced fan-out and others not using enhanced fan-out at the same time.
 The use of enhanced fan-out does not impact the limits of shards for traditional GetRecords usage.

 Q: Is there a limit on the number of consumers using enhanced fan-out on a given stream?

 There is a default limit of 5 consumers using enhanced fan-out per data stream.
-If you need more than 5, please submit a limit increase request though AWS support.
+If you need more than 5, please submit a limit increase request though Amazon Web Services support.
 Keep in mind that you can have more than 5 total consumers reading from a stream by having 5 consumers using enhanced fan-out and other consumers not using enhanced fan-out at the same time.

 Q: How do consumers register to use enhanced fan-out and the HTTP/2 SubscribeToShard API?

 We recommend using KCL 2.x, which will automatically register your consumer and use both enhanced fan-out and the HTTP/2 SubscribeToShard API.
 Otherwise, you can manually register a consumer using the RegisterStreamConsumer API and then you can use the SubscribeToShard API with the name of the consumer you registered.